 Difference between single and multiple venues

 There are several reasons why you may feel the best solution for your perfect day is to book at least two venues.
-Single venue is when you choose one venue for all events, while multiple venues mean that different ceremonies would be held in different venues (at least two.)
+A single venue is when you choose one venue for all events, while multiple venues mean that different ceremonies would be held in different venues (at least two.)

 It’s common for a traditional religious wedding ceremony in a church setting in front of family and friends.